eric-brechemier/gilbreth-sequences/README.md

-Starting from the fact that *Each successive [unit] is a half brick wider (…) than the one that precedes it*, that is, the length of the middle course increases by:
+Starting from the fact that *Each successive [unit] is a half brick wider (…) than the one that precedes it*, the length of the middle course increases by:

 * a half brick after 1 step,
 * a whole brick after 2 steps,